-Hambleton Hall history
+The history of Hambleton Hall

-Owners Tim and Stefa Hart bought Hambleton Hall on the banks of Rutland Water, in 1980 and since then have worked tirelessly to create a hotel which has attracted plaudits from everyone from the Good Food Guide, the AA, Pride of Britain Hotels and Relais and Chateaux.
+Owners Tim and Stefa Hart bought Hambleton Hall on the banks of Rutland Water in 1980 and since then have worked tirelessly to create a hotel which has attracted plaudits from everyone from the Good Food Guide, the AA, Pride of Britain Hotels and Relais and Chateaux.
 It has held a Michelin star ever since 1982, no mean achievement and is certainly one of the best hotels in Rutland (and the country).

 Click these link to read more of my reviews of great hotels with Michelin-starred restaurants:

 Arriving at Hambleton Hall